wtnwin111/interview/src/com/interview/flag/README.md

     For example: the original dict is "cat, coffee, common", the confused one is "dkc, dbhhzz, dbllbp", the mapping is: c->d, a->k, t->c, o->b, f->h, e->z, m->l, n->p.

-    *HINT: based on topology sort on graph.*
+    *HINT: sort confused char based on their original order, then could get the mapping rules by 1-1 mapping. create a graph of the confused char based on order of dict, then do topology sort on graph.*

         Based on the order between words in dictionary, we could get the original order of the confused characters.
             For example: wrt before wrf, assume c1 mapping to t, and c2 mapping to f, and we could know that